MohsenKoohi/ParaGrapher/README.md

 ### Compiling and Executing Code
 - If `gcc` is not in `PATH`, please set path to `gcc` compiler folder in Line 9 of the `Makefile` and `test/Makefile`.

-- By commenting `-DNDEBUG` in Line 20 of the `Makefile`, Poplar will not output its logs.
+- By commenting `-DNDEBUG` in Line 20 of the `Makefile`, ParaGrapher will not output its logs.

 - With `make all` the C and Java source codes are compiled and required WebGraph libraries are downloaded.
-- All compiled and downloaded are stored in local `lib64` folder and future calls to the library requires setting the `POPLAR_LIB_FOLDER` environemnt variable to be set to the `lib64` folder.
+- All compiled and downloaded are stored in local `lib64` folder and future calls to the library requires setting the `PARAGRAPHER_LIB_FOLDER` environemnt variable to be set to the `lib64` folder.

 - The `test` folder contains sample codes for different types of graphs.
 Use `make test` for running the test.
 You may pass argument `dataset` to specify the location of the test, e.g., `make test dataset=path/to/dataset`.